 The group’s main meeting is every Tuesday at the Highbury Club by Fleetwood Town FC from 10am.
-Monday afternoons from 1pm to 3pm is the board games session at the Fleetwood Library on North Albert Street and Thursdays mornings from 10.30 they meet at Wetherspoons, also on London Street for coffee and chat.
+Monday afternoons from 1pm to 3pm is the board games session at the Fleetwood Library on North Albert Street and Thursdays mornings from 9.30 they meet at the New Venture Club on Warren Street for coffee and chat.

 On the first Sunday of the month the group choose a venue for a lunch as well as a breakfast get-together once a month and organised trips out to shows and events.

 Breastfeeding Peer Support

 Promoting the benefits of breastfeeding and helping to change attitudes to the practice of nursing babies in public.

 One of the founders Rachael Dutton said, “I wanted to hear first hand from other nursing mums what it was like to breastfeed.
 I asked for help with setting up the group and now it is going from strength to strength.
 Meeting once a week means that we can all talk about our experiences and we have health care professionals there to signpost help and advice for other issues.”